samueleishion/neural-network-experiment-4/README.md

 neural-network-experiment-4
 ===========================

-translation of previous neural network experiment to c
+Translation of previous neural network experiment to c++.Previously I'd attempted translating it to c, but then I decided c++ due to its map(dictionary) ease of use.